-In addition, over fifty known carcinogens have been identified in cannabis smoke—similar to cigarette smoke.
-Many people smoke it completely unfiltered and hold it in for as long as possible in their lungs to increase its effects.
+In addition, over fifty known carcinogens have been identified in cannabis smoke.
+Many people smoke the plant unfiltered and hold it for as long as possible in their lungs to increase its effects.
 This can often act as a massive irritant and can cause irreparable damage to a person's lung tissue.
-Marijuana use may also negatively effect someone psychologically, as other symptoms include paranoia, increased irritability, and feelings of acute anxiety.
+Marijuana use may also negatively affect someone psychologically, as other symptoms include paranoia, increased irritability, and feelings of acute anxiety.

-Despite these negative side-effects, 18 states and the District of Columbia have legalized cannabis for medical use in certain situations.
-Among these are: the amelioration of nausea and vomiting, stimulation of hunger in chemotherapy and AIDS patients, lowered intraocular eye pressure (shown to be effective for treating glaucoma), as well as gastrointestinal illness.
+Today, 20 U.S. states and the District of Columbia have legalized cannabis for medical use.
+Among these uses are: the amelioration of nausea and vomiting, stimulation of hunger in chemotherapy and AIDS patients, lowered intraocular eye pressure (shown to be effective for treating glaucoma), as well as gastrointestinal illness.
 Marijuana is also legalized in Washington and Colorado, though still illegal on a federal level.
-Synthetic marijuana also exists, though illegal in many countries and highly dangerous.
+Synthetic marijuana also exists, though it is illegal in many countries and considered highly dangerous.

 People at a young age are often curious about what being “high” feels like.
 Sometimes teenagers enjoy the riskiness of trying drugs or feel pressured by their peers if given the chance to smoke in a social setting.
-The most important aspect to keeping your child drug-free is to educate and prepare them for these situations (not by “preaching” or telling personal experiences).
+The most important aspect to keeping your child drug-free is to educate and prepare them for these situations (not by “preaching” or using scare tactics).
 If you think your child is using marijuana, the most obvious sign is bloodshot eyes.
 Excessive antisocial behavior can also be a warning sign, although adolescents do need a sense of freedom and independence.
-If you discover that your child is smoking marijuana, an early and effective intervention is the best way to prevent them from becoming addicted.
+If you discover that your child is smoking marijuana, an early and effective intervention is the best way to prevent them from becoming dependent.

-There are a number of treatment options available to a person who wishes to seek help for a marijuana addiction.
+There are a number of treatment options available to a person who wishes to seek help for marijuana abuse.
 Many individuals don’t get help because of the mistaken belief that they will be forced to attend treatment as an inpatient or face legal consequences.
-There are a number of marijuana addiction groups who will be able to offer support in complete confidence.
+There are a number of marijuana addiction groups that will be able to offer support in complete confidence.

-More and more people are discovering the harmful and addictive aspects of prolonged, habitual marijuana abuse: marijuana-related admissions to addiction treatment centers are on the rise across the United States, especially for teenagers.
-Luckily, marijuana addiction is easier to quit than most other drug addictions (including alcohol and cigarettes).
-If you or a loved one is facing marijuana addiction, browse local treatment centers and find the right one for you.
+More and more people are discovering the harmful aspects of early, prolonged, and irresponsible marijuana use: marijuana-related admissions to addiction treatment centers are on the rise across the United States, especially for teenagers.
+Luckily, marijuana is easier to stop using than most other drugs (including alcohol and cigarettes).
+If you wish to stop using marijuana or are concerned about a loved one's cannabis abuse, browse local treatment centers and find the right one for you.
 If you’d like more information and resources, please call 1-877-822-7504 right now.